 Google Drive is cloud-based file storage.
 I store a lot of files with Google Drive, including my opt-in freebies.
 With Google Drive, you get 15 GB of cloud storage for free (much more than the 2 free GB with Dropbox!).

-And if you sign up for the affordable Basic G Suite plan that includes business email (example: [email protected]), you’ll get 30 GB of storage included.
+And if you sign up for the affordable Basic Google Workspace (formally G Suite) plan that includes business email (example: [email protected]), you’ll get 30 GB of storage included.
 If you need more than that, the Business plan includes Unlimited Cloud Storage (or 1 TB per user if fewer than 5 users).
 Plus, with Google Drive, you can access your files anywhere!

 I use Google Sheets to create all kinds of spreadsheets!
 And I use spreadsheets to keep track of where I’ve shared my site content, affiliate programs I’ve joined or need to join, headlines for my blog posts, to-do lists, the list goes on and on.
 The best part is that I can access my spreadsheets from anywhere!